gugcz/meetup-firebase-sync/README.md

 # meetup-firebase-sync
-Script for syncing Meetup.com data with Firebase database in NodeJS
+A script for syncing Meetup.com data with Firebase database in NodeJS.

+## Features
+- fetches events and venues from selected Meetup groups
+- saves data to Firebase where it can be easily used my many Firebase UI libraries
+- supports custom Firebase structure
+- includes initial data import and then real-time updates using [OpenEvents Stream API](http://www.meetup.com/meetup_api/docs/stream/2/open_events/)
+- uses [GeoFire](https://github.com/firebase/geofire/) for venue locations - can be used for geo-queries

 ## Requirements

  - NodeJS 5.6
+ - Always-running server with persistent connection to Meetup API.
+We recommend ComputeEngine micro VM.

 ## Installation (Linux):